mixzky/SignShareNetwork/USER_GUIDELINES.md

 | **Bio/Description** | Share your background and interests | Mention your sign language experience     |
 | **Profile Picture** | Your visual identity                | Clear photo, 400x400px recommended        |

+### 🎨 Profile Picture Options

+#### 📷 Upload Your Own Picture

+- Click "**Choose File**" to upload from your device
+- Supports JPG, PNG, and WebP formats
+- Recommended size: 400x400px for best quality

+#### 🤖 AI-Generated Avatar

+> ✨ **Create a unique avatar with AI technology**

+1. **Enter Description:** Type what you want your avatar to look like

+   - Example: "cartoon cat wearing glasses"
+   - Example: "professional person with friendly smile"
+   - Example: "robot with blue eyes"

+2. **Generate:** Click the "**Generate**" button with magic wand icon
+3. **Processing:** Wait a few seconds for AI to create your avatar
+4. **Auto-Apply:** Generated avatar is automatically set as your profile picture
+5. **Save Changes:** Remember to click "**Save Changes**" to keep your new avatar

+> 💡 **Tips for Better AI Avatars:**
+>
+> - Be specific but simple in your description
+> - Include style (cartoon, realistic, artistic)
+> - Mention colors, accessories, or expressions
+> - Keep descriptions under 50 words for best results

 ---

 ## 📤 Uploading Videos